BJRamel0/bjramel0.github.io/essays/WhyMIS.md

   - E0
   - MIS
 ---
 My name is BJ Angelo Ramel, and I plan on double majoring in Management and Management Information Systems (MIS).
 Initially, I intended to major in Management and International Business, but MIS was always on my mind.
-Due to my prior experience in programming languages and interest in design and technology, I thought MIS would be a good fit for my interests.
+Due to my prior experience in programming languages and my interests in design and technology, I thought MIS would be a good fit for me.